State Income Tax

 Seat Belt Law

-As of January 1, 1996 it is unlawful for a passenger or driver in a moving vehicle not to have his/hers seatbelt properly fastened.
+As of January 1, 1996, it is unlawful for a passenger or driver in a moving vehicle not to have his/her seatbelt properly fastened.
 This law includes passengers in the rear seat as well as the front.
 The fine for not observing this law is $50.00.

 Public School Requirements

-Enrollment and transfer requirements for all public school students in California are: Birth certificate, Last report card and transcripts from previous school, Proof of immunization for DPT, Polio, Rubella and Measles.
+Enrollment and transfer requirements for all public school students in California are: Birth certificate, Last report card and transcripts from the previous school, Proof of immunization for DPT, Polio, Rubella, and Measles.